Lowpass and Highpass Filter Calculator

 There are both 2 and 3 pole filter calculators.
 The 3 pole filters require 2 extra parts but have a steeper roll off in the stop band than 2 pole filters.
 In other words, they are better at rejecting the unwanted frequency range.

 The low pass filter attenuates frequencies above the specified cut off value and the high pass attenuates frequencies below the cut off freq.
+Click here for an active filter tutorial at Electronics Tutorials.

 Select the desired filter type from the drop down menu.
 Butterworth is optimized for flat frequency response in the pass band.
 Chebyshev sacrifices flatness for a steeper roll off in the stop band.
 This version has 0.1 dB of passband ripple.
 Bessel filters sacrifice both flatness and roll off for linear phase in the pass band.